ayushanand18/covid-19/README.md

 1. [Install Node.js][]
 1. cd into this project's root directory
-1. Run `npm install` to install the app's dependencies
+1. Run `npm install` to install this app's dependencies
 1. Run `npm start` to start the app
 1. Access the running app in a browser at <http://localhost:6001>